Two-faced beauty

 [Queen Elizabeth I in her later years]

 Not surprisingly, the Romans had already invented a similar product, which they called bianca ('white').
 It predates ceruse by several centuries.
 Both bianca and ceruse were lead pigments.
 The pigment led an uneventful life for centuries.
-However, the Venetians found a new market it and launched an even more potent version with the highest content of ceruse in 1521.
+However, the Venetians found a new market it: a cosmetic.
+They launched an even more potent version with the highest content of ceruse in 1521.

 The recipe for basic ceruse is white lead powder and vinegar heated together in a furnace for three to four days.
 In Venice, glassmaker's furnaces served a dual purpose: producing glass and ceruse.
 The Venetian version had the highest concentration of the whitest lead powder.
 The resulting concoction was then mixed with the ashes of burned green figs and made smooth with a little distilled vinegar.
 The finished paste was opaque.
 When spread on the face, it made a satin finish that covered unevenesses of your facial skin, such as smallpox marks, scars or other skin problems.
 Women never wiped it off, but added layer upon layer.